rickosborne/skyline/guide/setting/150-language.md

 Given the sheer number of phones, digital media players, digital photo frames, etc, in existence today, it's plausible that any number of them survived a thousand years, especially with the nigh-magical battery technology seen in _Horizon_.

 When building out your world for _Skyline_, you'll need to decide how languages are handled.
-For example, if you start your story with the Nora and your players go far enough south, it's entirely possible they would meet people who had been released from an ELEUTHIA creche in Mexico, and plausibly spoke some derivation on Spanish.
+For example, if you start your story with the Nora and your players go far enough south, it's entirely possible they would meet people who had been released from an ELEUTHIA Cradle in Mexico, and plausibly spoke some derivation on Spanish.
 Going with a single language can make it easier for your player characters to get around, but there's also something to be said for the creativity which communication difficulties inspire.

 If your game system treats languages as a value-add resource for your characters, consider whether the reduced number of languages in _Skyline_ might warrant compensation with something else.